j-sieger/QnA-System/README.md

 # SQuAD-QA-System

-Credits to original authors. i have used these for my research project This is the adapted implementation (the model has been adapted) of [BI-DIRECTIONAL ATTENTION FLOW FOR MACHINE COMPREHENSION](https://arxiv.org/abs/1611.01603) (Seo et al., 2016).
+This is the adapted implementation (the model has been adapted) of [BI-DIRECTIONAL ATTENTION FLOW FOR MACHINE COMPREHENSION](https://arxiv.org/abs/1611.01603) (Seo et al., 2016).

 Link to download: [QA_Model_Demo](https://drive.google.com/open?id=1Fbu0ugldrTTkpFYKcLUMY8WSjpRrkAb_)